Back of the Hill station: History

 Back of the Hill is the least-used stop on the MBTA subway system, averaging only 35 riders per day by a 2011 count.
 It was one of only four stops to average fewer than 100 riders per day.
-In 2021, the MBTA indicated plans to modify the Heath Street–Brigham Circle section of the E branch with accessible platforms to replace the existing non-accessible stopping locations.
+In 2021, the MBTA indicated plans to modify the Heath Street– section of the E branch with accessible platforms to replace the existing non-accessible stopping locations.
+Design work for the project began in July 2023.
+As of December 2024, the MBTA plans to close the Back of the Hill stop due to its proximity to Heath Street and the difficulty of building platforms at the site.
+Construction of the project is expected to take place in 2027–2029.